angelo-v/wp-linked-data/src/readme.txt

 It is recommended that you install the pecl_http PHP extension (http://pecl.php.net/package/pecl_http).
 The plugin will work without it, but only with a simplified, inaccurate content negotiation.
 If you use pecl_http, it must be at least version 0.19.0.

 == Changelog ==

+= 0.4 =

+* add Access-Control-Allow-Origin header to allow linked data clients to fetch the data
+* Link to https://solid.community to get a WebID

 = 0.3 =
 * choose between locally hosted WebID and custom WebID